Mary Bastian: Biography

 Mary Bastian born in Ilavalai in Jaffna district was ordained as a priest in the year 1975.
 He served as parish priest first at Manipay and later in Murunkan and Madhu in Mannar district.

 Background

 During military offensives by the Sri Lankan Army in 1984 as part of the ongoing Sri Lankan civil war in Mannar region, Bastian and George Jeyarajasingham became the focal point of Human Rights activism on behalf of the local people.
 He was also the local contact for the Sri Lankan government appointed presidential committee to investigate Human Rights violations in the Mannar district.
 Jeyarajasingham of the Methodist Church was shot dead on December 13, 1984, when he was traveling in his vehicle.
 Later his body was burnt along with his vehicle.
 Bastian had collected the remains of victims including Jeyarajasingham and handed them to the Jeevothayam Methodist Centre.

-Incident
+Death

 On 6 January 1985, Bastian along with 10 others were shot allegedly by the Sri Lankan Army personnel, point blank range in front of the local St. Anne's church.